-There remains an urgent clinical need for new therapies to treat hospitalised COVID-19 patients in order to prevent worsening of the disease, accelerate hospital discharge and enable patients to quickly return to usual activities.
+There remains an urgent clinical need for new therapies to treat those hospitalised with severe viral lung infections, including COVID-19, to prevent the progression to more severe disease and death.

 Despite vaccination programmes and the availability of new early interventions, thousands of patients are being hospitalised with COVID-19 every day.

 Watch this short animation to learn the difference between host-directed antivirals and direct acting antivirals.

 The medical community recognises that there is no magic bullet to end the COVID-19 pandemic.
 It will require a full set of tools and treatments to meet the needs of different types of patients at different stages of the disease.

 Viruses are wily creatures, and you’ve got to stay ahead of them.
 I think it would be naïve to think that if you get one or two good drugs, you don’t need any more — not when you have a virus that has already killed 760,000 Americans.Dr.
 Anthony Fauci, The New York Times, 7 December 2021